 Only a single Indian Army List has been reprinted which isn’t currently available to view online.
 This is the January 1919 Indian Army List which was reprinted as a four-volume set by the Naval and Military Press in 2001.
 It’s an expensive set but you can sometimes pick up a cheap second-hand copy off eBay or Amazon.
-Original Indian Army Lists seldom come onto the market and when they do, tend to command high prices.
+Original Indian Army Lists seldom come onto the market and when they appear, they tend to command high prices.

 Using the Indian Army List

 The first place to start when using an Indian Army List is with the index, as officers often appear on more than one page.

 The main source of information for a British or Indian officer will be found on their regiment’s page and if they were a British officer also the British officer lists near the front of the book.
 A regiment’s page will also include numerous pieces of useful information which can add context to an officer’s service, the most important being:

 - When the regiment was raised and by whom, along with its lineage

 - Battle honours